 Having animals that are well-suited to Root Down Farm is an important aspect of animal welfare, in addition to benefitting the farm’s bottom line and meat quality.
 “I believe in what we’re doing for our animals from the day they arrive to the day we slaughter,” says Dede.
 “They’re living in as natural a setting as a domesticated animal can.
 They’re on new pasture every day, out in the sun, with plenty of room and green grass so they can forage for what they want.
 We’re really holding ourselves to a high standard.”
 AWA certification verifies this commitment and lets Root Down Farm’s customers know the animals really are being raised according to the highest welfare standards.

-As new farmers selling a high-quality, high-welfare product, education is an integral part of Dede and David’s marketing strategy, and the AWA logo is another important way to help them stand out from the crowd.
+As a new farmer selling a high-quality, high-welfare product, education is an integral part of Dede’s marketing strategy, and the AWA logo is another important way to help them stand out from the crowd.
 “We have to tell our story all the time,” says Dede.
 “I love it, but it’s a lot of work and the AWA logo will be really helpful.
 Customers who are looking for the AWA label know the difference between pasture-raised and conventionally-raised products and want to support farmers doing the right thing.”

-Dede and David were persuaded to investigate AWA certification for their meat birds after other local AWA farmers told them about the program’s stringent standards and support for pasture-based farmers.
+Dede was persuaded to investigate AWA certification for her meat birds after other local AWA farmers told them about the program’s stringent standards and support for pasture-based farmers.
 Dede explains that being able to source chicks from another approved farm benefits both operations: “We realized it would help both of us to be certified—it closes the loop.”

-Root Down Farm’s AWA-certified meat birds are available direct from the farm.
+Root Down Farm’s Certified AWA meat birds are available direct from the farm and at farmers’ markets in the San Francisco Bay Area.
 Drop offs are available in San Francisco and Santa Cruz.
-For more information—or to place an order—visit www.rootdownfarm.orgor contact Dede and David at firstname.lastname@example.org or (650) 879-9921.
+For more information—or to place an order—visit www.rootdownfarm.org or contact Dede at firstname.lastname@example.org or (650) 879-9921.